 The way you hold you paddle determines the type of blade handle it should have.
 There are two main ways to hold a table tennis bat:

 The Penhold grip, as we covered earlier, involves holding the paddle like a pen or pencil.
 It’s a grip that was once popular with Chinese players, but is now far less common (according to the ITTF, none of the world’s top 20 ranked female players use it).

 The Shakehand grip is a simple grip that uses an outstretched index finger over the rubber and the rest of the fingers closed around the handle.
 It allows even power distribution for both forehand and backhand shots and is used by the majority of European professionals.
 The majority of professional and amateur players use some form of the shakehand grip.

 When you pick a ping pong paddle, go for a handle that suits your grip.

 The basic rule is the penhold grip require a penhold or short handle, while the shakehand grip needs a longer handle (which can be straight, flared or anatomical).

-If you haven’t already, study the above section on the different types of table tennis handle.
+If you haven’t already, study the above section on the different types of handle.

 Table tennis aggression roughly fits into the following categories: